RaviSankar-Dev/-AI-Helpdesk-Chat-Agent/README.md

 # AI Helpdesk Chat Agent
-A full-stack AI-powered chat agent built with a React frontend and a Python Flask backend, integrated with the OpenAI GPT API to provide intelligent, conversational responses.
+A full-stack AI-powered chat agent built with a React frontend and a Python Flask backend, integrated with the Groq LLM  API to provide intelligent, conversational responses.
 This project demonstrates how to build an end-to-end AI chatbot application suitable for helpdesk or customer support scenarios.
 ## Project Overview
 This AI Helpdesk Chat Agent enables users to interact with an AI assistant that responds naturally to their queries.
-The frontend provides a clean, animated chat interface, while the backend serves API requests to OpenAI’s GPT model for generating responses.
+The frontend provides a clean, animated chat interface, while the backend serves API requests to Groq LLM ’s GPT model for generating responses.
 It includes features such as:
 - Real-time chat with user and AI messages displayed distinctly
 - Responsive, modern UI with animations
 - Loading indicator while AI generates responses